wbolster/plyvel/doc/api.rst

       * `include_start` and `include_stop` are only used if `start` and `stop` are specified.

-      Note: due to the whay the `prefix` support is implemented, this feature only works reliably when the default DB comparator is used.
+      Note: due to the way the `prefix` support is implemented, this feature only works reliably when the default DB comparator is used.

       See the :py:class:`Iterator` API for more information about iterators.